n1ckd/LightingaleNotes/Sessions/Session 11.md

 # A Bounty Claimed
 Locations : [[Themar Wilds]]
 Session Date : 2-24-2024
-World Date : 20th of Arvandor-
+World Date : 20th of Arvandor-26th of Arvandor

 -------
 ## Session Summary
 ### Encounters of Note

 ### Characters of Note
+-
+-
 ### Important World Information

 ----
 ## Session Notes
 ### Beginning of Notes
-We part ways with the [[caged duergars]] as they go west after leaving Scaletail's lair, as the group rides back to [[Zul]] mars realizes the salt crystal is around his neck and decides to drop it - when the rest of the party sees this they question him about it and while he doesnt remember anything about the crystal they drop it relatively fast but mars keeps the crystal in his bag to keep for later.
+We part ways with the [[Caged Duergars]] as they go west after leaving Scaletail's lair, as the group rides back to [[Zul]] mars realizes the salt crystal is around his neck and decides to drop it - when the rest of the party sees this they question him about it and while he doesn't remember anything about the crystal they drop it relatively fast but mars keeps the crystal in his bag to keep for later.

 Upon settling for a campsite we see two Pegasus fly away through the tree tops - likely because we spooked them coming through the underbrush.